 How to get a nickname for the rest of your career in Milan...
 Apparently when he was in the Milan youth team he was a big basketball fan & Milan's team, Olimpia Milano, had their sponsor "Billy" emblazoned across the shirt!

-West Ham’s hard-tackling right back, who was famed for powering in unstoppable penalties, was named after the toy manufacturer - who’s toy trucks were famously marketed as indestructible.
+West Ham’s hard-tackling right back, one of football's greatest penalty takers who was famous for powering in his unstoppable shots from the 12 yard mark, was named after the toy manufacturer - who’s toy trucks were famously marketed as indestructible.

 Got the tag at Rot-Weiss Essen in the 70s thanks to his mighty heading prowess.
 At Hamburger SV he formed a deadly partnership with right-back Mani Kaltz, powering home his crosses time & again.?